normalnorway/normal.no/docs/how-to-contribute.md

 <!--
 http://git.normal.no/git/normal.no/tree/docs/how-to-contribute.md

-Se the Makefile for how to build and upload.
+See the Makefile for how to build and upload.

 rename getting-started.md ?